 According to research, junk food, processed foods, sweeteners, flavor enhancers or food colorings are the ones that should not be abused when treating skin, because it can cause inflammation. more progress.
 Ideally, you should only add natural, fresh and vitamin-rich foods such as fruits, vegetables, grains, beans, nuts, meat, fish, eggs, herbs, etc.

 When consulting nutrition for people with melasma, we also need to remind them to focus on choosing drinks for themselves.
 If you want to heal your skin, advise them to stay away from sodas, canned juices, energy drinks, sugary teas, and of course alcohol and coffee, even more so.

 People with melasma need to add enough water for the body with a minimum of 1-1,5 liters/day.
 Drinking enough water will help the metabolism to stabilize, the body to purify and remove accumulated toxins.
 This is good for our health and also for our skin.
-In addition to water, low-sugar, vitamin-rich juices from fruits will be a wise choice to supplement minerals, an essential source of energy for the body, support collagen growth to maintain a smooth, fresh appearance. young for skin.
+In addition to filtered water, low-sugar, vitamin-rich juices from fruits will be a wise choice to supplement minerals, an essential source of energy for the body, and support growth. collagen Maintains a smooth, youthful appearance for the skin.

 In general, too many carbs in the diet can lower blood sugar levels and cause hormonal fluctuations and imbalances, which in turn make melasma or inflammatory skin problems not improve. as expected.
 Therefore, control carbohydrates in your diet every day.

 Along with eliminating processed foods or junk foods from the menu, you need to increase the intake of foods containing antioxidants.
 Antioxidants will help reduce inflammation, support cell repair mechanisms, and protect the skin from damage caused by bad free radicals.